nghttp2/nghttp2/doc/h2load.1.rst

     Number of  requests across all  clients.
 If it  is used with :option:`--timing-script-file` option,  this option specifies
     the number of requests  each client performs rather than the number of requests  across all clients.
+This option is ignored if timing-based  benchmarking is enabled (see :option:`--duration` option).

     Default: ``1``